 Stroke Prevention for Patients in Heart Failure

-The Warfarin versus Aspirin in Reduced Cardiac Ejection Fraction (WARCEF) trial included 2,305 patients with left ventricular ejection fraction (LVEF) ≤35% (Homma et al. 2012).
+The Warfarin versus Aspirin in Reduced Cardiac Ejection Fraction (WARCEF) trial included 2,305 patients with LVEF ≤35% (Homma et al. 2012).
 Patients were randomized to receive 325 mg aspirin daily or warfarin with a target INR of 2.75 for the study duration.
-After an average of 3.5 years, the rates for the primary outcome, a composite outcome of time to first event of ischemic stroke, intracerebral hemorrhage or death from any cause, were similar between groups (7.47 and 7.93 events/100 patient years for warfarin and aspirin, respectively; HR for warfarin=0.93, 95% CI 0.79-1.10, p=0.40).
+After an average of 3.5 years, the rates for the primary outcome, a composite outcome of time to first event of ischemic stroke, intracerebral hemorrhage or death from any cause, were similar between groups (7.47 and 7.93 events/100 patient years for warfarin and aspirin, respectively: HR for warfarin=0.93, 95% CI 0.79-1.10, p=0.40).
 Although warfarin was associated with a significantly reduced risk of ischemic stroke (HR=0.52, 95% CI 0.33-0.82, p=0.005), the risks of major and minor hemorrhages were significantly increased.
-A sub group analysis of the WARCEF trial (Homma et al. 2013) found that patients <60 years treated with warfarin had a significantly lower risk of the primary outcome (HR=0.63, 95% CI 0.48-0.84, p=0.003), compared with aspirin therapy, while there was no significant treatment effect for patients 60 years or older.
+A subgroup analysis of the WARCEF trial (Homma et al. 2013) found that patients <60 years treated with warfarin had a significantly lower risk of the primary outcome (HR=0.63, 95% CI 0.48-0.84, p=0.003) compared with aspirin therapy, while there was no significant treatment effect for patients 60 years or older.
 Patients <60 years treated with warfarin had a significantly lower risk of the primary outcome plus any major hemorrhage (HR=0.68, 95% CI 0.52-0.89, p=0.005).
 Patients ≥60 years treated with warfarin had a higher risk (HR=1.25, 95% CI 1.02-1.53, p=0.03) compared with aspirin.
 Investigators of the Warfarin and Antiplatelet Therapy in Chronic Heart Failure (WATCH) Trial compared 162 mg aspirin daily versus 75 mg clopidogrel daily versus warfarin, with target INR of 2.5 to 3.0 in patients in heart failure with a LVEF ≤35% (Massie et al. 2009).
 The risk of the primary outcome was similar between groups (20.7% aspirin vs. 21.6% clopidogrel vs. 19.6% warfarin).
 While warfarin was associated with a decreased risk of nonfatal and total stroke compared with either antiplatelet agent, the risk of bleeding events was significantly higher among patients in the warfarin group compared with clopidogrel.